Our team is available for comment, interviews, and information. We will normally reply to press requests within the hour.

-Launching today to coincide with World Space Week, the 2020 Space Census is an activity conducted on behalf of the Space Growth Partnership which informs national policy and sector strategy, feeding directly into the Space Sector Council and UK Space Agency.
+Launching today to coincide with World Space Week, the 2020 Space Census is an activity conducted with the Space Growth Partnership which informs national policy and sector strategy, feeding directly into the Space Sector Council and UK Space Agency.

 Nick Shave, Chair of UKspace, said:

 Understanding the make-up of our space sector is critical to us collectively developing a clear and transparent approach about how best to support those individuals and groups throughout their careers.
 We already recognise that the BAME community is underrepresented in the sector, but we are determined to address this, working in partnership with other key industry stakeholders.
 This census will provide us with a vital benchmark of our sector, giving us the impetus to ensure there are equal opportunities for everyone and measure the success of our efforts to improve diversity over the next few years.